Turkish Riviera Blue Cruise Itinerary

 Manastir Bay is popular for swimming, snorkeling, kayaking and hiking.
 Pine forests encircling the bay fragrance the air.
 Crystal clear water equals excellent underwater visibility.
 At Cleopatra’s Bay, snorkel or wade in half submerged, medieval ruins.

 Hike the footpath up to the archeological site of Lydae.
-Wander through the remains of ancient buildings including mausolea, agora foundations, statue remnants, Corinthian column sections, and inscribed pedestals from the Roman and Byzantine periods.
+Then wander through the remains of ancient buildings including mausolea, agora foundations, statue remnants, Corinthian column sections, and inscribed pedestals from the Roman and Byzantine periods.
 Cleopatra, who traveled the Turquoise Coast, was here in 46 BC.
 In 32 BC she stopped while on her honeymoon with Marc Antony, who was en route to Actium.
-Swim, snorkel, and kayak around Wall Bay then cruise to Tomb Bay or Monastery Bay to anchor for the night.
+Swimming, snorkeling, and kayaking around Wall Bay are also options.
+Lastly, you can cruise to Tomb Bay or Monastery Bay to anchor for the night.

 Day 5: Cold Water Bay, Kayaköy, Aga Limani